The invention of cryptocurrency, blockchain, and smart contracts has opened up a new world of technological possibilities.

 A dApp is, for the most part, similar to any other software application — for instance, it could function on a desktop or mobile device, and will have a graphical user interface (GUI) just like any other app.

 What makes dApps different is how they function behind the scenes, with the app being powered by transactions taking place on a decentralized network.
 Most or all of the backend programming happens on a decentralized network like Ethereum.

 How dApps Work with Ethereum

 Most dApps run atop Ethereum.
-Other protocols exist that perform similar functions, such as Cardano and the Ouroboros consensus protocol, Tron, or EOS, but Ethereum is the dominant market player in this space.
+Other protocols exist that perform similar functions, such as Tron or EOS, but Ethereum is the dominant market player in this space.

 The Ethereum protocol gives users the ability to deploy and run smart contracts.
 A smart contract is a virtual agreement contained in code that can run specific operations and interact with other smart contracts.

 The use of smart contracts eliminates the need for a third party to handle transactions and contract execution between two parties.
 Replacing the middle man with a program can speed up processes, reduce the potential for fraudulent transactions, and reduce costs.

 Where do smart contracts exist?
 On thousands of servers called “nodes” distributed around the world.
 The nodes continually work to make sure they all agree on the current state of the network and which transactions are valid.

 There are a few key characteristics that differentiate dApps from other programs:

 • Their code is open-source and operates independently of any person or group